-Since the dawn of the American enterprise, leadership and executive teams have always been faced with the same pressing question: how do you source your skilled talent?
-When seeking specialists and subject-matter experts, that talent frequently comes in the form of independent professionals.
+Year after year, leadership and executive teams from all industries have faced the same pressing question: how do you source skilled talent?
+When seeking highly-skilled specialists and subject-matter experts, the answer to that question is increasingly independent professional talent.

 2. Expand Your Procurement Strategy

-These supplier collaborators have a focused approach: they work within the contingent workforce space, have knowledge of the MSP, VMS, and staffing sources available, and are open to strategic partnerships with all involved parties, both current and prospective.
+These supplier collaborators have a focused approach: they work within the contingent workforce space, have knowledge of available MSP, VMS, and staffing sources, and are open to strategic partnerships with all involved parties, both current and prospective.

-Naturally, the entire independent contractor population will not be all in one place, so how does one bring all talent under one umbrella—particularly the non-employees?
-The answer appears in supplier partnerships with supplier collaborators, creating a “program within a program,” so to speak.
-These alliances meet the procurement vision, addressing human resource needs while being “in tune” with the supplier community.
+Naturally, the entire independent contractor population will not be all in one place, so how does one bring all talent under one umbrella—particularly non-employees?
+The answer appears in supplier partnerships with supplier collaborators, creating a program within a program, so to speak.
+These alliances meet the procurement vision, addressing human resource needs while being in tune with the supplier community.

-Dawnette Cooke, VP of Strategic Account Development, serves as a contingent workforce subject matter expert, offering a consultative approach to developing Independent Workforce Solutions for MBO Partners’ Enterprise clients.
+Dawnette Cooke, VP of Strategic Accounts, serves as a contingent workforce subject matter expert, offering a consultative approach to developing Independent Workforce Solutions for MBO Partners’ Enterprise clients.